 Here are the details of maps for Normanton:

-This detailed map covers the West Riding town of Normanton, together with part of the village of Altofts and the hamlet of Calverley Green.
+The maps cover the former railway town of Normanton, together with part of the village of Altofts.
 The coming of the railway turned Normanton from an agricultural village into an industrial town; the town became an early railway junction, and until the 1890s (and the introduction of corridor trains) Anglo-Scottish trains stopped here for a half hour meal break.
 The railway runs through this map and, not surprisingly, the station and its surrounding marshalling yards are a major feature.
-To the east is the town of Normanton, including All Saints church, gas works, Mount Pleasant, Hall Croft, Market Place, High Street, tramway, Haw Hill Park, smallpox hospital, Hanson House, cemetery; coverage extends east to Benson Lane.
-West of the railway are Altofts Hall, Calverley Green, and part of Altofts itself including St Mary's church, cemetery, Lockes Row, Ship Inn.
-Directories of Normanton and Altofts are included on the reverse.
+Beside it is the town of Normanton, including All Saints church, gas works, Mount Pleasant, Hall Croft, Market Place, High Street, tramway, Haw Hill Park, smallpox hospital, Hanson House, cemetery; coverage extends east to Benson Lane.
+West of the railway are Altofts Hall and part of Altofts itself including St Mary's church, cemetery, Lockes Row, Ship Inn.